onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

         at ...
 ```

 Not good.
-Seems like we nedd `sun.misc.Unsafe` but `jre_minimal` doesn't come with it.
+It seems like we need `sun.misc.Unsafe` but `jre_minimal` doesn't come with it.
 We need to fix this.

-I don't remember how I found, but [this section in nixpkgs reference](https://nixos.org/manual/nixpkgs/stable/#sec-language-java) shows how to use `jre_minimal`.
-Turns out, `jre_minimal` strips of _all_ the standard modules to provide a minimal JRE, so you need to provide which libraries you want.
+I don't remember how I found it, but [this section in the nixpkgs reference](https://nixos.org/manual/nixpkgs/stable/#sec-language-java) shows how to use `jre_minimal`.
+Turns out, `jre_minimal` strips out _all_ the standard modules to provide a minimal JRE, so you need to provide which libraries you want.
 Under the hood, it [uses jlink to generate a minimal JRE](https://github.com/NixOS/nixpkgs/blob/3ff0e34b1383648053bba8ed03f201d3466f90c9/pkgs/development/compilers/openjdk/jre.nix#L28).

 How do we know which modules we need?
 Thankfully, there is a tool for that called [jdeps](https://dev.java/learn/jvm/tools/core/jdeps/).
 We can run it in our assembled jar to see which dependencies we need.